ziglang/zig/lib/compiler_rt/README.md

 |        |               |             |           |           | **Fixed-Point Fractional** |

 Math functions according to C99 with gnu extension sincos. f16, f80 and f128 functions are additionally supported by Zig, but not part of C standard.
-Alphabetical sorted.
+Alphabetically sorted.

 | Done | Name    | a         | b         | Out       | Comment                    |
 | ---- | ------- | --------- | --------- | --------- | -------------------------- |